-For 2022/23, employers will be liable to Class 1A NICs at 15.05% (2021/22: 13.8%) on most benefits-in-kind subject to income tax.
+Following enactment of the Health and Social Care Levy (Repeal) Act 2022, for 2022/23, employers will be liable to Class 1A NICs at a temporarily increased rate of 14.53% (2021/22: 13.8%) on most benefits-in-kind subject to income tax.
 Scale rate allowances covered by an approval notice or benefits-in-kind included in a PAYE Settlement Agreement (but see below) are not subject to Class 1A NICs.
-Certain other benefits are specifically exempt from both income tax and Class 1A NICs.
+Certain other benefits are specifically exempt from both income tax and Class 1A NICs or are subject to Class 1 NIC rather than Class 1A.